-The exhibit is in the Bagwell Gallery on the Hardin Valley Campus, 10915 Hardin Valley Road.
+The special Faculty Art Exhibit runs through Oct.
+24. The display is in the gallery of the Bagwell Center for Media and Art on the Hardin Valley Campus, 10915 Hardin Valley Road.
 Gallery hours are Monday-Friday, 10 a.m.-6:30 p.m.

-“Abstractions” is one of the many events that make up Pellissippi State’s arts series, The Arts at Pellissippi State.
+The Faculty Art Exhibit is one of the events that make up Pellissippi State’s arts series, The Arts at Pellissippi State.
 The series brings to the community cultural activities ranging from music and theatre to international celebrations, lectures, and the fine arts.
-Throughout the 2014-15 academic year, the series celebrates Pellissippi State’s 40th anniversary.
+This year, the arts series celebrates Pellissippi State’s 40th anniversary.